30-Minute Turkey Chili

 - 1 chipotle chile en adobo, coarsely chopped, with 1 tablespoon sauce

-- Sliced scallions, cilantro sprigs, avocado, sour cream, grated Monterey Jack cheese and/or tortilla chips
+- Sliced scallions, cilantro sprigs, avocado, sour cream, grated Monterey jack cheese, and/or tortilla chips, for garnish, optional

 Heat the olive oil in a large, heavy skillet over medium-high heat.
-Add the chili powder, oregano, salt, garlic and onions, and cook, stirring, until fragrant, about 3 minutes.
-Stir in the tomato paste and chipotle chile and sauce; cook 1 minute more.
-Add the turkey, breaking it up with a wooden spoon, and cook until the meat loses its raw color, about 3 minutes (or add the soy crumbles and stir until coated.)
+Add the onion, garlic, salt, chili powder, and oregano and cook, stirring, until fragrant, about 3 minutes.
+Stir in the tomato paste and the chipotle chile and sauce; cook 1 minute more.
+Add the turkey, breaking it up with a wooden spoon, and cook until the meat loses its raw color, about 3 minutes.
 Add the beer and simmer until reduced by about half, about 8 minutes.
-Add the beans.
-Add the tomatoes, crushing them through your fingers into the skillet, along with their juices; bring to a boil.
-Cover the skillet and cook, stirring occasionally, until thick, about 10 minutes.
+Add the tomatoes--crushing them through your fingers into the skillet--along with their juices and the beans; bring to a boil.
+Cook, uncovered, stirring occasionally, until thick, about 10 minutes.